gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/README.md

 ## Position

-T-Protocol should be understood here not as a new foundation model, but as a **coordination layer** designed to improve continuity, revision, recovery, and coherence across unfolding time.
+T-Protocol should be understood here not as a new foundation model, but as a **coordination layer** designed to preserve continuity, revision, recovery, and coherence across unfolding time.

 This repository area preserves both:
 - the protocol-facing package meant for serious review